uob-coms20007/uob-coms20007.github.io/notes/semantics/denotational.md

 </div>

-The first equation introduced by this definition interprets program variables by their current value, according to the given store.
+The first equation introduced by this definition interprets program variables by their current value, according to the given state.
-The other equations are largely unchanged other than the introduction of the store parameter.
+The other equations are largely unchanged other than the introduction of the state parameter.
-Notice that the store is passed to recursive calls without changing.
+Notice that the state is passed to recursive calls without changing.
-That is to say, these expressions only _read_ the store rather than modifying it.
+That is to say, these expressions only _read_ the state rather than modifying it.

 Let's work though an example.
 The denotation $\llbracket x \mathbin{\underline{*}} \underline{2} \rrbracket_A(\sigma)$ evaluates to $\llbracket x \rrbracket_A(\sigma) * \llbracket \underline{2} \rrbracket_A(\sigma)$, which ultimately is equivalent to $\sigma(x) * 2$.
 To evaluate this further, we need to know the value $\sigma$ assigns to $x$.
-If we take $\sigma$ to be the store $[x \mapsto 2]$, then the denotation of our expression ultimately evaluates to $4$.
+If we take $\sigma$ to be the state $[x \mapsto 2]$, then the denotation of our expression ultimately evaluates to $4$.

 <img src="../../assets/semantics/arithmetic-denotation.png" style="max-width:300px"/>